 INITIATIVES AND SUCCESSES

-The breast cancer workgroup is implementing a comprehensive education program to increase breast and cervical cancer screenings for residents in transitional homes and public housing.
+The breast cancer workgroup is continuing and expanding its efforts to implement comprehensive cancer education programs to increase breast cancer screenings for residents in public housing.

 HPV Vaccination NOW: This is Our Moment.

 The workgroup is recruiting 30 parents who are active social media users and support the HPV vaccination.
 Participants will be invited to join a private Facebook group, receive bi-weekly emails with facts about HPV vaccination, and attend online webinars about HPV vaccination.

 to review updates on the HPV social media accounts.

 Lastly, the workgroup will be rewarding $5,000 HPV mini-grants to organizations promoting the HPV vaccination.
 The letter of intent is due September 1, 2019.
 For questions or more information, please email

 The Alliance will be hosting a Colon Health Forum on Thurs., Aug.
 22nd at the Chester County War Memorial Building.
 This event is funded by the Chester Healthcare Foundation.

 Also, the Alliance will be meeting with the South Carolina Medical Association to determine ways to utilize cancer data to guide their efforts to address colorectal cancer through their professional education sessions.

 Blue Granite Day is scheduled for December 5, 2019, at the Capital City Club in Columbia, SC.
 Registration is open at

 The Alliance partnered with several churches through our Faith-based Initiative and hosted a prostate health forum on June 22